rohan2017/BMP388_DEV_I2C/README.md

 Data select determines whether the data placed in the FIFO is unfiltered or filtered by the IIR filter.

-Stop on FIFO full does just that: stops the FIFO from receiving data when it is full, otherwise the FIFO will continue to allow new data to overwrite old.
+Stop on FIFO full, stops the FIFO from receiving data when it is full, otherwise the FIFO will continue to allow new data to overwrite old.

-The enableFIFO() function parameters include pressure enable, altitude enable, sensor time enable, subsampling rate and data select:
+The enableFIFO() function parameters include pressure enable, altitude enable, sensor time enable, subsampling rate, data select and stop FIFO on full:

 ```
-bmp388.enableFIFO(PRES_ENABLED, ALT_ENABLED, TIME_ENABLED, SUBSAMPLETIME_OFF, FILTERED);	// Enable FIFO with default argurments
+bmp388.enableFIFO(PRES_ENABLED, ALT_ENABLED, TIME_ENABLED, SUBSAMPLETIME_OFF, FILTERED, STOP_FIFO_ON_FULL);	// Enable FIFO with default argurments
 ```

 Alternatively, to enable the FIFO with default settings and without arguments: